brunoprela/listify/README.md

 There are currently no capabilities for locking a consensus and ending polling.
 Thus, there isn't yet functionality for viewing the consensus of a ranking.

 ## Routes

-http://localhost:3000/login for the login page.
+Once running locally, http://localhost:3000/login for the login page.
 Note that we haven't yet implemented middleware to detect whether the user is authenticated.

 http://localhost:3000/rankings for creating an empty ranking